 If you can barely manage to build a website, the thought of running an entire marketing campaign might feel overwhelming.
 If you’re just starting out, keep your offering pretty basic (social media and maybe a newsletter a month with promotions) and concentrate on building and encouraging loyalty towards your brand.

 If you’re a fast-growing salon, now could be the time to invest in a specific marketing agency.
 You could hire someone in-house to do this for you, but if you’re super busy with the day-to-day tasks of your business, you might not have time to manage the various projects.

-When hiring a marketing agency, make sure they give you regularly reports that comment on their activity.
-Also make it clear that you want to see ROI.
+When hiring a marketing agency, make sure they give you regular reports that comment on their activity.
+Also, make it clear that you want to see ROI.
 Ask them to plan for your business three months ahead, so you can see where your budget is being spent.
 A good agency will offer a range of services and they’ll be able to provide you with more than one reference from other salons.

 Confused about what strategy to take?
 Great for all salons, these ideas will get you started:

 Remember, there’s no point in spending a lot of time and money on great marketing ideas if you aren’t going to measure your efforts.
 Measuring your efforts will clearly show you what works and what doesn’t.
 If something works — refine it and develop the idea further.
 If something doesn’t work, stop pouring your and your staff’s energy into it.

 The more you get to know your client and your target market, the more you can tailor your marketing efforts.

 Are you full of brilliant marketing ideas?
 What’s worked for you and what hasn’t?
 The Belliata community would love to hear all about it in the comments section below.
 Got a question?
 We’d love to help, so drop that in the comments section too.